catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

  - `declare -u upper`
  - `declare -l lower`

-The following parameter expansions can perform case conversions, with some extra capabilities than declar
+The following parameter expansions can perform case conversions, with some extra capabilities than declare

  - `${parameter,,pattern}` - expand into all lowercase; pattern - optional shell pattern (e.g. [A-F]) that will limit which characters are converted (bash man for full set of patterns)
  - `${parameter,pattern}` - only the first letter to lowercase